ysycloud/paraGSEA/README.md

 ## V. Compilation and installation

 ### V.I.
 Prerequisites
-* [1ktools](https://github.com/cmap/l1ktools) is used to parse the .gctx file which stored gene profile data defined by LINCS and Connectivity Map (CMap) in HDF5 file format.
+* [1ktools](https://github.com/cmap/l1ktools) is used to parse the .gctx or .gct file which stored gene profile data defined by LINCS and Connectivity Map (CMap) in HDF5 file format.
-* Matlab to parse the .gctx file、extract the gene profile sets and export to plain text file, which will be taken as input of C code of parallel GSEA.
+* Matlab to parse the .gctx(.gct) file、generate some reference data, extract the gene profile sets and write out to plain text files, which will be taken as input of C code of parallel GSEA.
 * MPICH2
 * GCC compiler supports the OpenMP v2.5, v4.0 specification.